kyleco/kyleco.github.io/_posts/2020-04-21-panel-data.md

 ### Individual heterogeneity

 What happens if we adjust the variance of $$c_i$$?
 In the first panel below we have three example distributions of $$c_i$$ showing low, medium, and high heterogeneity.
 The second panel shows the precision of the estimators as the heterogeneity ranges from low to high.
 At low levels of heterogeneity the standard error of the fixed effects estimator is much larger than the other estimators.
-However, as the heterogneity increases both the fixed effects and random effects estimators increase greatly in precision, while the simple regression has no increase in performance.
+However, as the heterogneity increases both the fixed effects and random effects estimators increase greatly in precision, while the simple regression has no change in performance.[[^10]]

 ![se_by_sigma_c]({{ site.url }}/images/se_by_sigma_c.svg){: .center-image width="100%"}